pfalcon/pycopy/README.md

 support for `_thread` module (multithreading).
 Note that only a subset of Python 3 functionality is implemented for the data types and modules.

-MicroPython can execute scripts in textual source form or from precompiled bytecode, in both cases either from an on-device filesystem or "frozen" into the MicroPython executable.
+Pycopy can execute scripts in textual source form or from precompiled bytecode, in both cases either from an on-device filesystem or "frozen" into the executable.

-See the repository http://github.com/micropython/pyboard for the MicroPython board (PyBoard), the officially supported reference electronic circuit board.

 Major components in this repository:
 - py/ -- the core Python implementation, including compiler, runtime, and core library.
-- mpy-cross/ -- the MicroPython cross-compiler which is used to turn scripts into precompiled bytecode.
+- mpy-cross/ -- the bytecode (cross)compiler which is used to turn scripts into precompiled bytecode.
-- ports/unix/ -- a version of MicroPython that runs on Unix.
+- ports/unix/ -- a version of Pycopy that runs on Unix.
-- ports/stm32/ -- a version of MicroPython that runs on the PyBoard and similar STM32 boards (using ST's Cube HAL drivers).
+- ports/stm32/ -- a version of Pycopy that runs on the PyBoard and similar STM32 boards (using ST's Cube HAL drivers).
-- ports/minimal/ -- a minimal MicroPython port.
-Start with this if you want to port MicroPython to another microcontroller.
+- ports/minimal/ -- a minimal port.
+Start with this if you want to port the project to another microcontroller.
 - tests/ -- test framework and test scripts.
 - docs/ -- user documentation in Sphinx reStructuredText format.
-Rendered HTML documentation is available at http://docs.micropython.org.
+Rendered HTML documentation is available at http://pycopy.readthedocs.io/ .

 Additional components:
-- ports/bare-arm/ -- a bare minimum version of MicroPython for ARM MCUs.
+- ports/bare-arm/ -- a bare minimum version for ARM MCUs.
 Used mostly to control code size.
-- ports/teensy/ -- a version of MicroPython that runs on the Teensy 3.1
+- ports/teensy/ -- a version that runs on the Teensy 3.1
   (preliminary but functional).
-- ports/pic16bit/ -- a version of MicroPython for 16-bit PIC microcontrollers.
+- ports/pic16bit/ -- a version for 16-bit PIC microcontrollers.
-- ports/cc3200/ -- a version of MicroPython that runs on the CC3200 from TI.
+- ports/cc3200/ -- a version that runs on the CC3200 from TI.
-- ports/esp8266/ -- a version of MicroPython that runs on Espressif's ESP8266 SoC.
+- ports/esp8266/ -- a version that runs on Espressif's ESP8266 SoC.
-- ports/esp32/ -- a version of MicroPython that runs on Espressif's ESP32 SoC.
+- ports/esp32/ -- a version that runs on Espressif's ESP32 SoC.
-- ports/nrf/ -- a version of MicroPython that runs on Nordic's nRF51 and nRF52 MCUs.
+- ports/nrf/ -- a version that runs on Nordic's nRF51 and nRF52 MCUs.
 - extmod/ -- additional (non-core) modules implemented in C.
 - tools/ -- various tools, including the pyboard.py module.
 - examples/ -- a few example Python scripts.